Published guidelines: examples where the destination of property must be varied

 Example 3 - a lesser proprietary interest is redirected

-Where the subject-matter of the redirection is some lesser proprietary interest than the property comprised in the deceased’s estate, (for example, a lease carved out of a freehold interest), you should refer the case to TG.
+Where the subject-matter of the redirection is some lesser proprietary interest than the property comprised in the deceased’s estate, (for example, a lease carved out of a freehold interest), you should refer the case to Technical.